Canon 50D vs 5D Mark II

-Body comparison: Canon 50D vs Canon 5D Mark II
+Body comparison: Canon 50D vs 5D Mark II

 An illustration of the physical size and weight of the Canon 50D and the Canon 5D Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 50D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (10 percent) than the Canon 50D.
 Moreover, the 5D Mark II is slightly heavier (3 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (50D).
-You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 50D was launched at a markedly lower price (by 63 percent) than the 5D Mark II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 50D vs Canon 5D Mark II
+Sensor comparison: Canon 50D vs 5D Mark II

 Of the two cameras under consideration, the Canon 50D features an APS-C sensor and the Canon 5D Mark II a full frame sensor.
 The sensor area in the 5D Mark II is 160 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.